Chalwk/Halo-Bot/README.md

 Once you have copied the necessary files to the server, follow these steps:

-- Register an application on the [Discord Developer Portal](https://discord.com/developers/applications) and obtain a * *bot token**.
+- Register an application on the [Discord Developer Portal](https://discord.com/developers/applications).

-> A Discord bot token is a short phrase (represented as a jumble of letters and numbers) that acts as a key to
-> controlling a Bot.
-> It is used to authenticate the Bot and establish a connection to the Discord API.

 There are many tutorials online to help you learn how to create a Discord Application, however, as a general guide, follow these steps: